openscriptures/GreekResources/HomeFiles/readme.md

 -	Links labeled Perseus: will open Perseus to that word.

-This should cover mst ordinary situations.
+This should cover most ordinary situations.
 If you enter a word that is not in the word list, the selection list will show the closest word before it and the next 9 entries after that.
 You can click on the closest match.